 Many of our customers are asking us these questions so we’ve sought out some expert advice to get the scoop on all things caffeine, coffee and pregnancy.

 Savorista sat down with registered dietician nutritionist (RDN) and certified lactation educator (CLEC) Ryann Kipping of theprenatalnutritionist.com who works with pregnant women to plan their diet and nutrition for healthy pregnancies.
 We asked for her input on the best practices for pregnant coffee lovers!
-Below she breaks down how caffeine works differently in the body during pregnancy, how much of your caffeinated coffee is really okay for expecting moms, and her perspective on whether to cut out the caffeine when baby is on the way.
+Below she breaks down how caffeine works differently in the body during pregnancy, how much of your caffeinated coffee is really okay for expecting moms, and her perspective on whether to cut out or reduce caffeine when baby is on the way.

 1. What is the impact of caffeine during pregnancy?